-I James Fergusson popularized the term "rude stone monuments" with the title of his book, Rude Stone Monuments in All Countries: Their Age and Uses, (London: John Murray, 1872).
+James Fergusson popularized the term "rude stone monuments" with the title of his book, Rude Stone Monuments in All Countries: Their Age and Uses, (London: John Murray, 1872).
 Rude stones, which were not cut or finished smoothly, are opposed to hewn stones, which are polished.
 Fergusson described rude stone monuments as belonging to several categories including menhirs, or freestanding erect stones, circles, such as the most famous Stonehenge, and dolmens, compositions of stones that formed a chamber.
-These prehistoric formations can be dated to roughly 5,000-3,000 BC and were possibly rude by default.
-Tools from the Stone Age did not allow for a hewn stone.
+These prehistoric formations can be dated to roughly 5,000 BCE and were possibly rude by default.
+Tools from the Stone Age did not allow for a hewn work.
 The debate between the use of hewn and unhewn stone ensued in documented historic time.
 When Jews were fleeing Egypt, God directed Moses: "You need make me only an altar of earth...
 But if you make for me an altar of stone, do not build it of hewn stones; for if you use a chisel upon it you profane it."
-Exodus: 20.25, The Harper Collins Study Bible (London: Harper Collins, 1993), p.
-177.
+Exodus: 20.25, The Harper Collins Study Bible (London: Harper Collins, 1993), p.177.

-Dolmens date from around 4000-3000 BCE.
-We don't know much about them despite many efforts to uncover a logic for their being, their utility, or social role.
-What we do know-or we imagine we know-comes from simply looking at the stone remains and interpreting them.
-It is difficult to call them buildings because their monumental parts do not produce distinctly habitable interiors; the inner rooms appear too small to be occupied in any way we know how to live.
+buildings because their monumental parts do not produce distinctly habitable interiors; the inner rooms appear too small to be occupied in any way we know how to live.
 If they are not clear to architecture, perhaps they could be understood through anthropology, archaeology, or astronomy.
 It is not surprising that there are various interpretations for dolmens since they preexist any kind of disciplinary norms.
 They are not only architecture, not just art, not merely tools, not purely landscape.
 We don't quite know what they are.
 One thing is certain: dolmens produce hesitation in our ability to read them with any degree of certainty.
 Despite all the ambiguity, dolmens are dolmens and you know one when you see one.

 We like to think that a dolmen can be to us now what the Maison Dom-ino was to Peter Eisenman in the 1970s.
 In his hands, Corb's perspective sketch became a projected model of self-referential form.
 When Eisenman deduced a syntax from its parts, his essay-"Aspects of Modernism"-became a teaching tool for the analytical techniques of naming and drawing.
-In many ways, dolmens are similar to the Dom-ino.
+In many ways, dolmens are similar to the Domino.
 A dolmen's form can be described through a set of structural bays, composed of several upright stones that take the place of columns to hold up a colossal capstone, a one-story ruin of a post-and-beam construction system.
-Again, similar to the Dom-ino, the bay here is directional, or to be more precise, longitudinal.
+Again, similar to the Domino, the bay here is directional, or, to be more precise, longitudinal.
 Furthermore, it is capped by one single plate-the capstone-which extends beyond the columnar edge, not unlike the slab of the Dom-ino.
 Although the bottom is not raised on footings-it is, quite literally, the ground-it nonetheless implies a sense of the interior within a weak perimeter, with the entry usually located at the short end.
 One essential difference from the Dom-ino is that a dolmen is not authored; it is not of our time, nor does an original drawing of any such construction exist.
 And unlike the Dom-ino, which serves as a prototype for a variety of buildings, a dolmen is not yet a model for further architectural pursuits.
 Rather, there are many specimens, all different and unique, making it difficult to claim any one dolmen as an ideal from which to measure the rest.
 We would even stop short of calling it a precedent; it merely precedes.